OchaUni-Physical-Activity-Measurement/ActiWearCheck/README.md

 calories_hourly: [int between 1 and 24, int between 1 and 60] (default = [10, 1])
 number of hours and minute-per-hour to be used as evaluation criteria for the 'calories_hourly' method.

-steps: boolean (default = True) an option to evaluate valid wear based on the daily number of steps.

-steps_param: int equal or higher than 0 (default = 1)
+steps_day: int equal or higher than 0 (default = 1)
-number of steps to be used as evaluation criteria when steps = True.
+number of steps to be used as evaluation criteria for the 'steps_day' method.

+steps_hourly: [int between 1 and 24, int between 1 and 60] (default = [10, 1])
+number of hours and steps-per-hour to be used as evaluation criteria for the 'steps_hourly' method.

 minute_day: boolean (default = True)
 An option to evaluate valid wear based on the ratio of minute data (steps and calories) resampled to day and daily data obtained from daily summarize files.